fadhilkurnia/go-opaxos/README.md

 Additionally, we develop Fast Oblivious Paxos (Fast-OPaxos) protocol that enables non-leader node (or client) to directly propose value to the acceptors (backups), without leader involvement.
-Fast-OPaxos suitable for deployment under low conflict rate.
+Fast-OPaxos is suitable for deployment under low conflict rate.

 Our prototype use an efficient secret-sharing library accessible in https://github.com/fadhilkurnia/shamir.